Are Cloth Diapers Right for Me?

 What do I need to do to disinfect my cloth diapers?

 Cloth diapers are cleaned completely by laundering in a wash cycle with detergent.
 You will want to double-check that the water level is appropriate for the laundry load’s size and the soil level.
 Don’t skimp on your detergent either.
 You can add a disinfectant additive to the wash cycle on an infrequent basis to disinfect your cloth diaper.

 I don't have a washing machine.
 Can I still use cloth diapers?

-If you are passionate about cloth diapering, it is possible to do so without a washing machine, though it is certainly more of a challenge.
-When needing to wash by hand, it is best to use “flats” as they wash up quite easily and also line dry quickly.
-A “camp” style washer can be built using a plunger and a large utility bucket, which will help to throughly agitate the diapers and get them clean.
+If you are passionate about cloth diapering, it is possible to do it without a washing machine, though it is more of a challenge.
+When you need to wash by hand, it is best to use "flats" as they wash up quite easily and also line dry quickly.
+A "camp" style washer can be built using a plunger and a large utility bucket, which will help to thoroughly agitate the diapers and get them clean.
 Flats can be used under almost any cover and are a very versatile diaper, but they do require folding and fastening.

 When deciding if cloth diapers are right for you and your baby, consider not only what motives brought you to consider cloth diapers in the first place, but also the many other benefits that come with using cloth.
 Economical, environmental, and health concerns are all addressed with the use of cloth diapers.
-And many find the fun and fashion that also comes with cloth diapering to be “icing on the cake.”
+Many also find the fun and fashion that comes with cloth diapering to be the icing on the cake.